 - Try writing instructions to anything you know well (improves both writing and ability to structure information well).

 - Aspire to write a short story or a novel.

 - Strive to write down everything great that happened today.

 Things to Avoid While Writing Elegant Sentences

 Undoubtedly, every piece of writing can be bad, if it bears no idea or ill-advised message.
-However, you can easily improve any writing by avoiding:

 An elegant essay is primarily defined by the sentences you use to write it.
 Keep your structure clear, choose formal words and avoid anything trivial.